NessJade96/Server-Side-APIs-Weather-Dashboard/README.md

 Commit 6:
 The daily forecast is mostly done.
 Just need to do the UVI color box and the _sun_, _clouds_, etc. Icons.
 Will have to come back to this later.

+Commit 7:
+Downloaded a fontawesome kit, linked the style sheet and added in the icons for the weather.
+I also created CSS classes for the UVindex colored boxes.

+Commit 8:
+Created stlying for the 5-day forecast cards, added a forloop to loop through the 5-day forecast dates using moment.js and render those.
+All thats left is the rest of the weather information on the cards :)